 Complaints arise when a student is not satisfied with an aspect of service and requests action to be taken to resolve the matter.
 Appeals arise when a student is not satisfied with a decision made.
 Appeals can relate to assessment decisions or identified exclusions.

 Students are encouraged to resolve complaints and appeals through the school's complaint process.
-Refer to the process on page 7.
+Refer to your school in the first instance.